|

 which oversees all public relations and media activities

-and the California Department of Education (CDE).
+the California Department of Education (CDE).

 California